biojava/biojava.github.io/_wikis/BioJava:1.5ReleasePlan.md

 #### Are RichSequence objects compatable with GUI code?

--   We need a volunteer to test how well RichSequence objects behaive with biojava's GUI code.
+-   We need a volunteer to test how well RichSequence objects behave with biojava's GUI code.
 -   GUI code as well as relevant javadocs, demos, and cookbook code may need to change.